More Than Just a Lesson: A Behind-the-Scenes Look at the Life of a Music Instructor

 "The dream begins with a teacher who believes in you." – Dan Rather

-Every student comes in with different personalities, learning styles, strengths and weaknesses.
-Some students are visual learners who learn best through visuals, tables, charts and drawings.
-This means that in our lesson, it may include activities like drawing the piano, working with blank paper and illustrations as well as teacher demonstrations in terms of posture, finger techniques and others.
-Other students may learn well with movements (kinestatic learners), where many repetitions come into play for them to get the rhythm and feeling of the music.
+Every student comes in with different personalities, learning styles, strengths, and weaknesses.
+Some students are visual learners who learn best through visuals, tables, charts, and drawings.
+This means that in our lessons, it may include activities like drawing the piano, working with blank paper and illustrations, as well as teacher demonstrations in terms of posture, finger techniques, and others.
+Other students may learn well with movements (kinesthetic learners), where many repetitions come into play for them to get the rhythm and feeling of the music.
 Beyond learning styles, we have students who memorize well, while others learn best with pattern recognition.
 We also have a group of students who have musical strength in audio and listening, able to play by ear or improvise on their own.
 As music educators, we try to understand and learn how each student learns and incorporate teaching strategies that allow the students to learn music in the most engaging and effective way.

-At Key Signature Music School, we welcome students of any age, background, personality and background to pursue and explore music.
-Our team of teachers has various experiences and are trained to handle young children, students with special needs, active students with short attention spans, students who learn at a much slower pace or students who are older with less flexible fingers.
+At Key Signature Music School, we welcome students of any age, personality, and background to pursue and explore music.
+Our team of teachers has various experiences and is trained to handle young children, students with special needs, active students with short attention spans, students who learn at a much slower pace, or students who are older with less flexible fingers.
 As music teachers, we understand that the ultimate end goal for music learning is different for every student.
-Some are learning to prepare for competitions, DSAs, or in a music career or higher education, while others may be learning for leisure, a form of relaxation, work-life balance or a time-off from the stress outside of music.
-To some students, they simply enjoy the process and exposure to music with guidance and to play their favourite songs.
+Some are learning to prepare for competitions, DSAs, or a music career or higher education, while others may be learning for leisure, as a form of relaxation, for work-life balance, or as time off from the stress outside of music.
+For some students, they simply enjoy the process and exposure to music with guidance and the opportunity to play their favourite songs.
 The most important part of learning and teaching is to guide them in approaching music the right way and to bring them closer to their musical goals.

 3. Studying new syllabus for exam pieces

 Many of our music instructors at Key Signature Music School take time outside the lesson to practice in our studio with our instruments.
-We strongly encourage music instructors to use our music facilities for them to improve, practice and upskill themselves in their musical craft.
-This is essential as music teachers are to learn the musical pieces before they can teach their students these pieces.
-In the context of ABRSM and other examination boards, music exam syllabuses change every 2 years and music teachers are expected to keep up and learn new pieces in line with the bi-annual changes in music exam syllabuses.
+We strongly encourage music instructors to use our music facilities for them to improve, practice, and upskill themselves in their musical craft.
+This is essential, as music teachers must learn the musical pieces before they can teach them to their students.
+In the context of ABRSM and other examination boards, music exam syllabuses change every two years, and music teachers are expected to keep up and learn new pieces in line with the biannual changes in music exam syllabuses.

 4. Planning of learning milestones for each students - exam/ theory/ performances

-This is a really interesting one in my opinion, as music teachers are to plan, and monitor the timeline for a student’s progress and ensure they are on track towards their musical milestones which usually is a specific date, such as a date of the exam or a date for a performance.
-If a music teacher has 20 students, that is 20 milestones and progression to keep track!
-Similar to a project manager, or a planner, this aspect of music teaching requires organisational skills and adaptability as some students may progress slower or faster than what the music teacher expected and planned for.
-This means the need to push, motivate, encourage students to progress faster and practice more at home.
+This is a really interesting one in my opinion, as music teachers have to plan and monitor the timeline for a student’s progress and ensure they are on track towards their musical milestones, which are usually tied to specific dates such as an exam or a performance.
+If a music teacher has 20 students, that means 20 different milestones and progressions to keep track of!
+Similar to a project manager or planner, this aspect of music teaching requires organisational skills and adaptability, as some students may progress slower or faster than what the teacher initially expected and planned for.
+This means the teacher must push, motivate, and encourage students to progress faster and practise more at home.

 5. Finding suitable scores and lesson plan (leisure)

-At Key Signature Music School, we offer leisure lessons where students get to curate their lesson goals, playing songs of their choices instead of following official exam syllabuses from ABRSM or TRINITY.
-For such programs, our teachers usually work closely with the students to understand their learning needs and personalised goals, finding suitable scores and sometimes customising the lesson structure to cater to the personalised leisure lesson.
+At Key Signature Music School, we offer leisure lessons where students curate their own lesson goals, playing songs of their choice instead of strictly following official exam syllabuses from ABRSM or Trinity.
+For such programs, our teachers usually work closely with the students to understand their learning needs and personalised goals, sourcing suitable scores and sometimes customising the lesson structure to fit the individual’s leisure-learning path.

 6. Up skilling - attending concerts, masterclasses, further studies, performing

 Learning never stops!
-Music teachers are musicians as well, and we constantly learn from people who are more experienced and better than us.
-This can be in the form of musical technicals, highly-specific music genres, refreshers, or teaching related learning and upskilling works.
-Our music teachers at Key Signature Music School are active in the musical performance scene, where they are involved in gig performances, other kinds of teaching such as CCAs, corporate workshops, or service as worship musicians.
-Many music teachers within our community take pride in participating and maintaining their musicianship through performances.
-Music teachers at Key Signature Music School actively participate in our annual recitals in special teacher performances, piano accompaniment, and emceeing roles to hone their stage presence and skills.
+Music teachers are musicians as well, and we constantly learn from those who are more experienced and skilled than us.
+This can be in the form of technical training, specialised genres, refreshers, or teaching-related upskilling.
+Our music teachers at Key Signature Music School are also active in the performance scene, taking part in gigs, teaching CCAs, leading corporate workshops, or serving as worship musicians.
+Many of our teachers take pride in maintaining their musicianship through these performances.
+At our school, teachers also participate in annual recitals, whether in special teacher performances, piano accompaniment, or emceeing roles—opportunities that allow them to refine their stage presence and skills.

 7. Keeping lessons fun and creating meaningful bonds with students!

-As a music educator, we play a significant and important role in the lives of our students.
-This is particularly so for young children who attend music lessons on a weekly basis from a young age all the way till their teenage years.
-Music teachers often find themselves watching a child grow up over the years, transiting from kindergarten, primary, secondary schools to tertiary education.
-Some of my students would ask me for general advice such as which CCA to choose or which subject to choose in their school.
-As teachers, we sometimes go beyond teaching, to remember each student’s birthdays, life wins, and external hobbies and goals.
-These little things add up to allow students to learn ….
+As music educators, we play a significant role in the lives of our students.
+This is particularly true for young children who attend lessons weekly, from an early age through to their teenage years.
+Teachers often witness students growing up, transitioning from kindergarten to primary, secondary, and even tertiary education.
+Some of my students even ask me for advice on general matters, such as which CCA to choose or which subjects to take in school.
+As teachers, we often go beyond the music, remembering birthdays, celebrating achievements, and taking an interest in hobbies and goals outside of lessons.
+These little things add up, creating meaningful connections that enhance the student’s overall learning journey.

-From my personal experience, I remember having to teach my students not to speak vulgarities in class as they transition to secondary school or teenage lives.
-In my years and experiences from teaching, I also had students who shared about their life challenges such as not doing well for exams in school or getting scolded by teachers or injuries when playing sports.
-One of my personal favorite is when I witness children transiting from having to be picked up by their parents, to being able to travel by bus to music lessons.
-As educators, we are there to provide support, care and the right guidance to students, going beyond just music technicals.
+From my personal experience, I recall teaching students not to use vulgarities in class as they transitioned into their teenage years.
+Over time, I have also had students share their personal challenges—such as not doing well in school exams, being scolded by teachers, or sustaining injuries while playing sports.
+One of my favourite moments is witnessing children grow from being picked up by their parents after class to eventually travelling independently by bus to their music lessons.
+As educators, we are there not only to teach technical skills, but also to provide care, support, and guidance that go far beyond music.

 "To teach is to touch a life forever." – Jerry Whittle